 Mark Lewis – Creative Development Tutor

 Mark is a Designer/Silversmith and Jeweller, Product Designer, Artist, Drawing and Creativity Consultant, and External Examiner.
-His has taught at all levels at Kingsway College, London Metropolitan University, Birmingham City University, School of Jewellery, and Holts Academy.
+He has taught at all levels at Kingsway College, London Metropolitan University, Birmingham City University, School of Jewellery, and Holts Academy.
 Our longest-serving tutor, Mark has been involved in Setting Out since the first year of its operation.

 Lorna Watson – Product Development Tutor